Taiwan girds for weakening Typhoon Krathon, shuts down for second day

 The fire department reported two deaths as the approaching typhoon brought torrential rains across the island, both on the mountainous and sparsely populated east coast - a man who fell while trimming a tree and another man whose vehicle was hit by a falling rock.

-The typhoon is forecast to slowly work its way up Taiwan's flat western plain and weaken further into a tropical depression by late Friday.
+The typhoon is forecast to slowly work its way up Taiwan's flat western plain and weaken further into a tropical depression by late Friday before reaching the capital Taipei.

-All domestic flights were cancelled for a second day, as well as hundreds of international ones.
+All domestic flights were cancelled for a second day, as well 236 international ones.
+The north-south high-speed rail line suspended services from central to southern Taiwan until early evening.

 Taiwan's financial markets closed for a second day too.